google/google-analytics-utilities/README.md

 If you are not copying the script, then the Google Analytics API and Analytics Reporting API services need to be enabled.

-## Enable Google Analytics 4 Utilities

-In order to use the Google Analytics 4 utilities, you must first connect your spreadsheet to a Google Cloud project with the Analytics Admin API enabled.
-To do so, follow these steps:

-### Create a Cloud Project

-1. Navigate to [console.cloud.google.com/home](console.cloud.google.com/home) and either create a new project or select and existing one
-2. Navigate to [console.cloud.google.com/apis/library](http://console.cloud.google.com/apis/library) for your project and search for “Google Analytics Admin API”
-3. Enable the Google Analytics Admin API
-4. Navigate to [console.cloud.google.com/iam-admin/settings](console.cloud.google.com/iam-admin/settings) for your project and copy the project Number

-### Connect App Script to Cloud Project

-1. Open the script connected to your spreadsheet by going to Extensions > App Script
-2. Click on “Project Settings” in the left-hand navigation to modify your project settings
-3. Under Google Cloud Platform (GCP) Project, click “Change project” and paste your project ID from earlier
-4. Click “Set Project”

-Your script can now start using the Google Analytics Admin API to request information about Google Analytics 4 accounts.

 ## Show and Hide Sheets

 To make managing the sheets easier, you can show or hide sheets related to Universal Analytics and Google Analytics 4.